cristiandrami/CyberSecResources/notes/System and application security/challenges/Hardware/Hardware.md

     ebreak
 ```
 - we use the `privilege` instruction since we need the `supervisor` privileges to have access to this memory portion
-- we add 4 bytes per time to `t1` because we know that RISC-V instruction are 32 bits and so 4 bytest1
+- we add 4 bytes per time to `t1` because we know that RISC-V instruction are 32 bits and so 4 bytes

 >NOTE: **==differently from the "code" used for flag 2 here we print also 0 values, because they we want to extract everything from this portion of memory, since we need to reconstruct the firmware byte by byte==**